Centre activities for 2017-2021

 Sypott, K. (2015).
 India's Military Modernisation: Assessing the Impact on India's Relative Power and Foreign Relations.
 Culture Mandala, 11(2), 1-18.

 - Rosita Dellios, The Defence of the People’s Republic of China: Philosophy, Capabilities and Contingencies

-- R. James Ferguson Greening China’s New Silk Roads: The Sustainable Governance of Belt and Road (major book project, contracted for completion in late 2020).
+- R. James Ferguson Greening China’s New Silk Roads: The Sustainable Governance of Belt and Road (major book project, contracted for completion in early 2021).